 “Holaday Mason’s long fable poem, The Red Bowl, speaks deeply to trauma and unresolved sorrow.
 I will show how her book bears witness to what I’ve seen in my work with traumatized patients as well as the need to create a skin to hold difficult feelings as they surface.
 This internal skin is created by the mother’s early empathic attentions, or later in therapy and love, as well as in the kind of writing Holaday does.
 Trauma tears away skin.
 If the trauma is early, the kind of internal skin needed does not have a chance to develop.
 Holaday’s complete fable is to be read or listened to again and again.
 I have.
 We will give you a taste, as I focus on one of many things The Red Bowl evoked for me, the aftermath of trauma.
 It breaks a heart.”

 2021: Why Do Girls Like Bad Boys?
-6 Truths About This Trope From Classic Film ‘A Face in The Crowd.’
+6 Truths About This Trope from Classic Film ‘A Face in The Crowd.’
 Written for charactersonthecouch.com and re-published on YourTango.com, January 17, 2021.

 Have you ever fallen in love with the narcissistic “bad boy”?
 Lonesome Rhodes (played by Andy Griffith), a brash, charming drunken drifter, is turned into a radio personality by Marcia Jeffries (played by Patricia Neal) in Elia Kazan’s 1957 classic, A Face in The Crowd.
 Perhaps the real question lies in why a woman like Marcia falls for such a man.
 Yes, “sexy sells” to some women.
 But, aside from the sex appeal of narcissistic bad boys, why does Marcia fall so hard?
 What draws her in?
 And what fateful mistakes does she make in loving the wrong man?
 READ MORE

 Why return to the same place over and over?
 Because it can sometimes be healing.
 Documentary filmmaker, editor, and cameraman Craig Foster says it best in his moving, life-altering, love-story, My Octopus Teacher.
 “That’s when you see the subtle differences.
 That’s when you get to know the wild.”
 Going through a wildly tumultuous emotional time is not so different from the Cape of Storms.
-The more you go inside, over and over, to look a the tangled underwater terrain of your feelings, the more you see the nuances that can set you free.
+The more you go deep inside, over and over, to look at the tangled underwater terrain of your feelings, the more you see the nuances that can set you free.
 READ MORE

 Does your sadness not stop?
 Do you feel trapped in a cycle of despair?
 You’re not alone.
 Almost one year of a global pandemic is enough to put anyone in a state of prolonged grief.
 But there are things you can do to cope.
 It might be hard to believe that.
 With all the losses: Life as you knew it, grieving a job or loved one who passed, the sadness and grief can feel like too much to bear.
 How do you go on?
 What can you do?
 READ MORE